tine1amadou/data-science-projects/README.md

 This repository contains a collection of data science projects that showcase my skills and experience in data analysis, machine learning, data visualization, and more.
 Each project is well-documented and includes code, datasets, and detailed explanations.

 ## Projects Included
 1. **Customer Segmentation**: Using clustering algorithms to segment customers based on their purchasing behavior.
+(WIP)
 2. **Predictive Modeling**: Building regression and classification models to predict outcomes such as house prices and customer churn.
+(WIP)
 3. **Data Visualization**: Creating insightful visualizations to explore and present data using tools like Matplotlib, Seaborn, and Plotly.
+(WIP)
 4. **Natural Language Processing (NLP)**: Analyzing and modeling text data for tasks like sentiment analysis and text summarization.
 5. **Big Data Analysis**: Utilizing tools like Hadoop and Spark to process and analyze large datasets.
+(WIP)

 ## Tools and Technologies
 - Python